Victoria Sponge Cake Recipe: Rich in British Royal History

 Begin by preheating the oven to 350°F and placing a rack in the center of the oven.
 Grease and line the bottom of two 8-inch round cake pans with parchment paper.

-Next, using an electric hand mixer, cream butter, sugar, and vanilla together until it’s light and fluffy.
+Using an electric hand mixer, cream the butter, sugar, and vanilla together until it’s light and fluffy.
 Then beat in the eggs, one at a time.
 Finally, add the milk.

-Now, stir in the flour mixture until just combined.
+Stir in the flour mixture until it is just combined, be careful not to overmix.
 Divide the batter evenly between the two cake pans and spread to the edges of the pan.

 Bake for 18 to 25 minutes, or until a toothpick inserted in the middle comes out mostly clean.